radiukpavlo/python-programming/01_Lesson_Introduction/.ipynb_checkpoints/lesson_1_intro-checkpoint.md

    - Your name
    - Your family name
    - Your country
-   - I am enjoying 30 days of python
+   - I am enjoying the Python Programming course
 4. Check the data types of the following data:
    - 10
    - 9.8